flokoe/bash-hackers-wiki/docs/commands/builtin/let.md

 -   It seems to be a common misunderstanding that `let` has some legacy purpose.
 Both `let` and [[^1]](../../syntax/ccmd/arithmetic_eval.md) were ksh88 features and almost identical in terms of portability as everything that inherited one also tended to get the other.
-Don\'t choose `let` over `((` expecting it to work in more places.
+Don't choose `let` over `((` expecting it to work in more places.
 -   [expr(1)](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/expr.html#tag_20_42)
     is a command one is likely to come across sooner or later.
 While it